coq/coq/doc/sphinx/addendum/type-classes.rst

    The tactic ``autoapply`` applies :token:`one_term` using the transparency information of the hint database :token:`ident`, and does *no* typeclass resolution.
-This can be used in :cmd:`Hint Extern`’s for typeclass instances (in the hint database ``typeclass_instances``) to allow backtracking on the typeclass subgoals created by the lemma application, rather than doing typeclass resolution locally at the hint application time.
+This can be used in :cmd:`Hint Extern`\s for typeclass instances (in the hint database `typeclass_instances`) to allow backtracking on the typeclass subgoals created by the lemma application, rather than doing typeclass resolution locally at hint application time.

 .. _TypeclassesTransparent: